Star0112/Exchange-Android/README.md

-# URNC Android Application
+# Android Application

-This is a URNC Android App README to guide how to generate signed apk.
+This is a Android App README to guide how to generate signed apk.

 ## Installation
 Clone this repository and import into **Android Studio**